Nachtmystium: History

 In March 2017, Judd announced that Nachtmystium would re-unite after a four-year hiatus to play four live shows and record a new EP, titled Resilient.
 The band performed at the "Festum Carnis Open Air Festival" in Wilseyville, California on July 7 and the Louisville Death Fest in Louisville, Kentucky on September 29.
 While at Festum Carnis, Judd issued refunds to fans he defrauded and offered to reimburse their concert admission fee.
 Judd announced on September 11 that Nachtmystium had signed a new record deal with Prophecy Productions to distribute Resilient, which was released in November 2018.

 Nachtmystium began working on the third installment of the Black Meddle series in early 2020.
 However, Judd abruptly disbanded Nachtmystium on June 14, 2020.
 He released a statement on the band's official Facebook page explaining his desire to move onto other musical projects and professional endeavors.
+Despite breaking up the band, Judd collaborated with Andrew Markuszewski (lyrics), Ken Sorceron (bass), and Francesco Miatto (drums) to continue working on the album in 2022.